statmano/glitch-static-site-3-fastly/MIGRATE.md

 The Fastly tooling will attempt to scaffold a new Compute app for your project and run it in the Codespace – it might take a couple of minutes but you should see a preview of your site open in the Codespace.
 Use the **🔎 Split** button to show the preview side by side with your files.

+Your Compute app code will be in the `_app` folder, and the `fastly.toml` file will update with your Fastly service details as you execute the commands.

 ## Deploy your site

 Ready to publish?
 Great, [sign up for a free Fastly developer account](https://www.fastly.com/signup/).